rammkripa/weed/README.md

 #> 5 2020-0164-… West Pokot, Elgeyo Marakwet, Kisumu, H… elgeyo marak…  0.516  35.5
 #> 6 2020-0164-… West Pokot, Elgeyo Marakwet, Kisumu, H… kisumu        -0.102  34.8
 ```

+Side note: These Lat/Long data look much better than before, given that
+Kenya is close to the equator\!

 # How effective was our geocoding?